codefellows/seattle-ops-201d8/class-15/project-requirements.md

 Regardless of the specific needs of your customer, your proposal should include the following aspects and solutions:

-### Customized image based OS install:
-  - Preconfigure the OS to your liking:
-    - Remove bloatware, unnecessary applications.
-    - Optimize boot time.
-    - Include applications useful to your clients.
-  - Create an ISO image and use it to set up an new endpoint.
-  - Stretch Goal: implement a PXE network boot solution for managing images and provisioning new OSs.

 ### User provisioning:
   - Setup a single endpoint as you would for a new user: